sensedeep/dynamodb-metrics/README.md

 The Model is the single-table entity name.
 Read [DynamoDB Single Table Design](https://www.sensedeep.com/blog/posts/2021/dynamodb-singletable-design.html) for background on single table design patterns.
 The model name is determined based on the keys used or returned in the request.
 See below for Single Table Configuration.

 The operation dimension is set to the DynamoDB operation: getItem, putItem etc.

+You can tailor the set of dimensions via the `dimensions` constructor parameter.

 ## Single Table Configuration